bennycode/trading212-api/README.md

 - ✅ **Reliable.** Follows [semantic versioning][3].
 Get notified about breaking changes.
 - ✅ **Robust.** Automatic requests retries are built-in.
 No problems if your Wi-Fi is gone.
 - ✅ **Typed.** Source code is 100% TypeScript.
 No need to install external typings.

+## Internals

+This library utilizes [axios](https://github.com/axios/axios) for HTTP calls.
+You can configure the axios instance using [interceptors](https://axios-http.com/docs/interceptors) if needed.
+Retries are handled by [axios-retry](https://github.com/softonic/axios-retry), and payloads are validated with [Zod](https://github.com/colinhacks/zod).

 ## Resources